LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-with-messaging.md

 2. Create users for the agents that will be taking the conversations.
 To learn how to set up users, click here.
 3. Once the code is up and an agent is logged into the system, they can begin to take and answer incoming conversations.

-## Set up data for accurate tracking
+## Step 1: Set up data for accurate tracking

 Adding more data will enable you to do three things within LivePerson: better target customers, arm agents with more information, and get more granular and accurate reporting.